 - 50GB Storage Space – ideal for customization.

 ServerMiner costs £5.97/ month, starting at 1,536MB RAM and total root access.

 Very Easy Set-Up

 ServerMiner gives you a quick set-up; get hosting right after purchasing your plan.
 They use the SMPicnic control board, which includes a one-click plugin & version installer, a world chart, player graphing, plus more.

 Let your imagination go to town.
 Find over 50,000 one-click mods as well as plugins.
 Upload others.
 Change mods at any time without world deletions: choose a different mod pack for every word.

 Wide Variety of Servers

 There are eight server sites worldwide, starting at 1.5GB RAM for 15 players and up to 10GB RAM for 100.

 Buying Guide 💳

-First, to find the ideal Minecraft server host site for your Minecraft worlds, know your needs.
+First, to find the ideal Minecraft hosting provider for your precious worlds: know your needs.